White Apple keyboard with a bright red key on the left side reading Oops!

 2. Completing the wrong form

-The FAFSA can be found on the official government website, fafsa.gov.
+The FAFSA can be found on the official government website studentaid.gov (or fafsa.gov).
 You should never have to pay or put in credit card information to file the FAFSA.
 In addition, make sure you are completing the form for the correct year.
-Even if you are currently enrolled in high school for the 2022–2023 school year, make sure you are selecting the form for the 2023–2024 year (when you will be in college).
+If you are currently enrolled as a high school senior for the 2024–2025 school year, be sure to select the form for the 2025–2026 year (when you will be in college).
 Otherwise, you won’t qualify for financial aid, regardless of whether or not you filled out everything correctly.

 3. Waiting too long to file

-By not acting now, you could be missing out on aid from organizations that give out scholarships.
-Many times, money is doled out on a first-come first served basis, so if you wait too long, the best aid could be gone.
-Many organizations that give out financial aid tend to have tighter deadlines, so if you file by December, you have a better chance of getting more significant scholarships from various foundations, agencies, or schools.
+By not acting as soon as a new FAFSA opens, you could miss out on aid from organizations that give out grants and scholarships.
+Many times, money is doled out on a first-come, first-served basis, so if you wait too long, the best aid could be gone.
+Many organizations that give out financial aid tend to have tighter deadlines, so if you file early, you have a better chance of getting more significant scholarships from various foundations, agencies, or schools.
 Some state agencies have winter deadlines, so check the FAFSA deadline list found on the US Department of Education’s website.

 Related: 5 Little-Known Secrets to Getting More Gift Aid for College